Dani-24/RaceCar/README.md

 ### Description
 Racing GP Piston Cup ඞ is the future of racing car games, forza horizon, mario kart, gran turismo, nothing is better than Racing GP Piston Cup ඞ.

+Run as an Amogus in his kart to complete 3 laps while time drops.
+Get checkpoints to gain more time and press E to say "viva el vino" as M.Rajoy.

 ### Members

 Made by Dani Toledo ([Dani24](https://github.com/Dani-24))